colinhacks/zod/README.md

 Given any Zod schema, you can call its `.parse` method to check `data` is valid.
 If it is, a value is returned with full type information!
 Otherwise, an error is thrown.

-> IMPORTANT: In Zod 2 and Zod 1.11+, the value returned by `.parse` is a _deep clone_ of the variable you passed in.
-This was also the case in zod@1.4 and earlier.
+> IMPORTANT: The value returned by `.parse` is a _deep clone_ of the variable you passed in.

 ```ts
 const stringSchema = z.string();